input-output-hk/cardano-sl/docs/delegation_design_spec.md

 ### Stake Key Delegation Relation

-The stake key delegation relation is a relation between stake keys and stake pools, or more specifically stake keys hashes and stake pool key hashes.
+The stake key delegation relation is a relation between stake keys and stake pools, or more specifically stake key hashes and stake pool key hashes.

 The relation is defined by the active set of heavyweight delegation certificates, filtered by the set of active stake pools.
 The active heavyweight